piotrmp/finding_reliable_sources/README.md

 # Finding Reliable Sources

 This repository contains the source code accompanying our study on the task of Finding Reliable Sources (FRS).
-The challenge of FRS is to, given a short textual claim (e.g. *Smoking tobacco is good for your helath.*), recommend a set of reliable sources (e.g. scholarly papers, publications from established institutions) that could support or refute the claim.
+The challenge of FRS is to, given a short textual claim (e.g. *Smoking tobacco is good for your health.*), recommend a set of reliable sources (e.g. scholarly papers, publications from established institutions) that could support or refute the claim.
 The results of this study were described in the article *[Countering Disinformation by Finding Reliable Sources: a Citation-Based Approach](TODO)* presented at the IJCNN 2022 conference in Padoa, Italy.
 The datasets created for this work are published on Zenodo as [Wikipedia Complete Citation Corpus](https://doi.org/10.5281/zenodo.6539054) and [FRS Evaluation Datasets](https://doi.org/10.5281/zenodo.6539087).

 The research was done within the [HOMADOS](https://homados.ipipan.waw.pl/) project at the [Institute of Computer Science](https://ipipan.waw.pl/), Polish Academy of Sciences.